This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 If you’re planning a bathroom remodel, make sure to check our in-depth buyer’s guide about the best bathroom faucets.

-Brushed Nickel vs Chrome Faucets Finish: The Basics
+Brushed Nickel vs Chrome Faucet Finish: The Basics

 A brushed nickel finish is made by brushing the metal with a wire brush to give it a rough texture.
 The high-end look of this surface is due to the edge being finished with this metal brush.
 This type of hardware can be best suited for traditional, country farmhouse kitchens or other vintage kitchen designs.